 Clear a large table or counter and create a cookie packaging station.

-Whether you supply them all or have guests bring packing materials with them, have all the supplies they'll need to take their treats home or gift them to others in one location.
+Whether you supply them all or have guests bring packing materials, have all the supplies they'll need to take their treats home, or gift them to others in one location.

 Think bags, boxes, plates, and bows!

 Let's get baking and Host the Best Cookie Exchange!

 And on the day of the party, brew a pot of coffee or a big pot of hot chocolate and clear a few tables for sampling, swapping, and packaging your fresh-baked cookies!